 Note: This post in sponsored by Command Brand from 3M, but all opinions are my own.

-I live in Texas, and that means that real snowman making is pretty much a no go.
+I live in Texas, and that means that real snowman making rarely happens.
 I think we had enough snow to build one tiny snowman one winter when I was in college.
-Anywho, I can build a snowomen or snowman on my windows anytime!
+Anyhow, I can build a snow women or snowman on my windows anytime!
 My friends at Command™ Brand have these handy dandy outdoor light clips that work wonders on glass.

 Here’s what you need to make a snowman Christmas window decoration

 - A window (preferably with no panes) with a nearby power source

 - Black dry-erase marker